tamerh/biobtreePy/README.md

 ## biobtreePy
 Python package for genomic research via [biobtree](https://github.com/tamerh/biobtree).
-It aims to provide an alternative to existing packages such as biomaRt with abilty process large and diverse datasets effectievly and allows executing simple or complex queries between these datasets.
+It aims to provide a strong alternative to similar tools with abilty process large and diverse datasets effectievly and allows executing simple or complex queries between these datasets.

 ## Installation